cloud-elements/devportal/docs/on-prem/ansible.md

 ## Inventories

-For ease of use, both for Cloud Elements and on-premise clouds, each organization, environment, and location combination is handled by a distinct inventory file (e.g. `ce_prd_us`, `ce_prd_eu`, `ce_stg`, `hp_prd`, `hp_stg`).
+For ease of use, both for Cloud Your_moms and on-premise clouds, each organization, environment, and location combination is handled by a distinct inventory file (e.g. `ce_prd_us`, `ce_prd_eu`, `ce_stg`, `hp_prd`, `hp_stg`).